Crackvignoule/NetworkClock/README.md

 ```

 You can refer to [strftime.org](https://strftime.org/) or [https://strftime.org](https://www.strfti.me/).
 It provides a comprehensive list of formatting options that you can use to customize the time output according to your needs.

+## Additional Information

+NetworkClock runs on Python 3.x, which supports DEP.
+This means our application benefits from this layer of security automatically, provided the operating system is configured to support DEP (Windows systems are configured as "OptIn" or "OptOut" by default).

+In both utils/set_time_linux.py and utils/set_time_windows.py, only the necessary commands are executed with elevated privileges, ensuring that the rest of the script runs with normal user privileges to minimize security risks.